 In February 2022 we met in hybrid form.
 Members of the team from Centro per la Scena Contemporanea in Italy traveled to Croatia to meet the collaborators from The Croatian Institute for Movement and Dance and The University of Zagreb in person.
 Simultaneously, participants from all other project partners joined digitally.
 The aim of the meeting was to exchange on the project’s progress with a special focus on the interdisciplinary collaboration with the visual art students at the University of Zagreb.
 There was also an encounter with local dance artists in Zagreb regarding the key themes of the project.

-In the beginning of May 2022 participants from all partner organizations met in Hamburg to assess the progress of the project.
-Focus was given to planning and scheduling the upcoming testing phase for the draft of the digital handbook, which included identifying the profile needed for testers in each country and preparing a methodology for evaluation of the testing phase.
+In the beginning of May 2022 participants from all partner organisations met in Hamburg to assess the progress of the project.
+Focus was given to planning and scheduling the upcoming testing phase for the draft of the digital guidebook, which included identifying the profile needed for testers in each country and preparing a methodology for evaluation of the testing phase.
 In addition to attending to administrative and financial issues, there were also discussions to prepare for future dissemination strategies and activities.
 At the end of May, members of the German, Italian and UK partner organisations met again in Hamburg in order to prepare for the summer meeting in Italy.
 This included further developing the dissemination plan for the launch of the digital guidebook.
 There was also an online meeting with the test group, composed of dance artists and educators in all partner cities, to receive feedback on their experience of the drafted project outcome.